TimeTravelerFromNow/blog-rails-intro/example_configs/README.md

 `export RBENV_ROOT="/opt/rbenv"`

-so it only needs installing once per user on your server, then create a linux user group give recursive write permissions to the group for the shared dir, then add all users to group
+so it only needs installing once per user on your server, then create a linux user group (wont detail this here, you can look it up). give recursive read/write/exec permissions to the group for the shared `/opt/rbenv` dir, then add all rails apps users to group.
+This gives your rails user permissions to update gems.

-in the config/deploy.rb mina deploy config file:
+Then the process for config/deploy.rb mina deploy config file:

 ```
 # top of file